Neopets

 The Right arrow turns you to the right.

-Tips and Strategies
+Strategies

-The only real downside to this method is that, because you're destroying them, mines are constantly appearing whenever you collect a Dubloon - and they're not fussy about appearing well away from you either!
-You do run the risk of being blown up, because a mine can appear directly under your boat, but I still find this method much easier.
-Sometimes its possible to "skim" over a mine, especially when its just appearing so always try to be moving fast when you pick up a Dubloon - this way, if a mine was to appear under you, there's a chance you could fly over it instead of being destroyed.
+When mines collide, they explode.
+The only real downside to this method is, because you're destroying them, mines are constantly appearing whenever you collect a Dubloon - and they're not fussy about appearing well away from you either!
+You do run the risk of being blown up, because a mine can appear directly under your boat or directly in your path, not giving you enough time to stop.

-Finally, as the tip when you start the game up says - if you are running an older computer (or even a newer one with lots of of other programs at once) then turn off the water effects.
+-Finally, as the tip when you start the game up says - if you are running an older computer (or even a newer one with lots of of other programs at once) then turn off the water effects.
 You can do this by entering the "Game Options" menu and unchecking the Water Effects box.

 Conclusion